magnus-nagarro/Ad-blocker-Raspberry-Ui/readme.md

 ### 1. Clone Repository ###

-Please clone this repository to a folder of your choice or to a folder of your choice.
+Please clone this repository to a folder of your choic.

 ```cmd
 cd path/to/your/floder